In this section we share information as to current research projects and collaboration

 Where is the real Yellow Transparent apple?

-It was just by chance that some time ago now we ran into an article titled EEN NIEUWE APPEL, YELLOW TRANSPARENT (A NEW APPLE, YELLOW TRANSPARENT) published in TIJDSCHRIFT VOOR TUINBOUW No. 1, one of the horticultural journals in The Netherlands at the time, published in 1896 by A. Ide, director at the time of the renowned G.A. van Swieten School of Horticulture.
+It was just by chance that some time ago we came across an article titled EEN NIEUWE APPEL, YELLOW TRANSPARENT (A NEW APPLE, YELLOW TRANSPARENT) published in TIJDSCHRIFT VOOR TUINBOUW No. 1 (1896) by A. Ide, director at the time of the renowned G.A. van Swieten School of Horticulture, at Frederiksoord.

 Around 1900, another apple, also named Yellow Transparent, syn.
 Transparente Blanche, Transparent Jaune en White Transparent, appeared in The Netherlands.
 This apple is locally known as Blanke Madeleine (southwestern province of Zeeland) and St. Jaopik’s apple (eastern province of Gelderland).

 In Germany, where this apple is known as Weisser Klarapfel, apparently this apple had been in cultivation ever since the middle of the 19e century.
 Allegedly, together with similar Russian apples, it had been introduced from one of the Baltic states (Latvia).

 When exactly this apple appeared in The Netherlands, is not clear.
 However, it seems that this apple was sent to the French nurseryman Leroy, at Angers as early as 1852.
 Allegedly, from France it subsequently was introduced to The Netherlands around 1900, but we have been unable to determine how and by whom.